 The Veterans' Outreach Division actively seeks out "returning" veterans in the college district and provides veterans with information concerning college programs and curricula.
 Veterans are also assisted in securing rights, benefits, and services available to them.

 An active Veterans' Organization at Harper provides social activities for its members and other students as well as sponsoring worthwhile projects on and off campus.

-Questions concerning veterans' affairs should be directed to the veterans' coordinator, 397-3000, ext.
-254 or 247.
+Questions concerning veterans' affairs should be directed to the veterans' coordinator.

 STUDENT ACTIVITIES